 “Fox-terriers are born with about four times as much original sin in them as other dogs.” – Jerome K. Jerome.

-My dog Georgie is a terrier, and she has been a “sinner” ever since we adopted her from the SPCA two years ago.
+My dog Georgie is a terrier, and she has been a “sinner” ever since we adopted her from the SPCA four years ago!
 She barks at male joggers, refuses to come when called if a squirrel is within a five mile radius, and barks when passersby look at the house (you should hear her when they have the nerve to come up the stairs and knock on the front door!).

-And she has a mild-to-severe stomach problems that took me almost two years to solve.
-Of course, this isn’t a sin, it’s just a pain for us both.
+And, my dog has a mild-to-severe stomach problems that took me almost two years to solve.

 I searched online for “stomach problems in dogs” but found nothing helpful.
 So, since I solved Georgie’s tummy troubles, I thought I’d better share my tips!
 I hope they help you figure out what’s causing your dog’s stomach gurgling, diarrhea, or lack of appetite.

-Remember that dogs can have “human” stomach problems
+Dogs can have “human” stomach diseases and disorders

 I took Georgie to the veterinarian several times, and we decided she probably has IBS (irritable bowel syndrome).
 Or, perhaps she even has IBD (irritable bowel disease).
 I figured this out by searching the internet for “dog’s bloody stool” and “dog not eating.”

 The reason I thought she might have irritable bowel is because her symptoms are exactly the same as mine.
 I have ulcerative colitis.
-My symptoms include stomach upset, gurgling guts, diarrhea, bloody stool, lack of appetite, and gas…it seemed like my dog’s stomach problems matched my own, and my diagnosis of colitis was bang on!
+My symptoms include stomach upset, gurgling guts, diarrhea, bloody stool, lack of appetite, and gas…it seemed like my dog’s stomach problems matched my own, and my diagnosis of colitis was accurate!